-It was Troughton’s era that began to shape the mythos which had been loose in Hartnell’s era.
-It was learned that the Doctor was a Time Lord from a race of fellow Time Lords, that he was from the planet Gallifrey, War Games – 1969 and he could regenerate frequently (obviously as he just had!!).
+It was Troughton’s era, that began to shape the show’s mythos; which had been loose in Hartnell’s era.
+It was learned that the Doctor – was a Time Lord; could regenerate and was from the planet Gallifrey – in War Games – 1969.

 Furthermore, Troughton introduced the second Doctor’s staple trademark; the flute.
-He played it endlessly whilst he mused over a problem or life threatening situation – as if it seemed to help him think.
+Playing it endlessly, whilst he musing over a problem or life-threatening situation.
+As if, it seemed to help contemplation.

 The production team, made a few changes behind the scenes too.
 Out went the overly preachy petiod-drama episodes and in came; monsters!
 Lots and lots of Monsters!
 Troughton’s second season was actually dubbed “The Monster Era”.

-The Doctor was pitted against many varied aliens in season two : Cybermen, Daleks, The Yeti (who made a number of re-appearances), Ice Warriors and the Weed Creature’s !!??
-Dominator’s and Quark’s.
-The stories were more Science Fiction driven than previous and involved travelling to many different planets and far off space stations.
+The Doctor was pitted, against many varied aliens – in season two; Cybermen, Daleks, The Yeti, Ice Warriors (who each made a number of re-appearances), Dominators and Quarks also featured- amongst others.
+The stories were more Sci-fi driven, than previous.
+Involving travelling to many different planets – and far-off space stations.

 “There are some corners of the universe which have bred the most terrible things.
 Things which act against everything we believe in.
 They must be fought….!”
 Second Doctor – Moonbase

-The serial The Moonbase – 1966 set the template for future stories – being a story about a group of humans, cut off from reinforcement and being systematically picked off by an unknown foe (In The Moonbase‘s case – Cybermen).
-This story was used many times over and over again – and even the current Matt Smith run, has included this style of plot.
+The Moonbase set the template, for all future ‘under-siege’ stories.
+Being a story, about a group of humans, cut off from reinforcement; and being systematically picked off – by an unknown foe (In The Moonbase‘s case – Cybermen!).
+This story was used, many times over-and-over again – in Troughton and all future Doctor’s era’s.

-Season 6 saw a reduction in budget but the bright Sci Fi stories continued unaffected.
-The Doctor met the Brigadier Lethbridge-Stewart and ‘Unit’ in Web of Fear & Invasion – both 1968.
-Unit were the scientific military wing of the government trying to understand the Doctor and the alien life which seemed to want to constantly invade Earth.
-Unit and the Brigadier would feature much more heavily in Jon Pertwee’s reign – onwards.
+Season 6, saw a reduction in budget but the bright sci-fi stories, continued unaffected.
+The Doctor met the Alistair Lethbridge-Stewart – and ‘Unit’ in Web of Fear & Invasion.
+UNIT, were the scientific military wing of the government.
+Who were trying to defend and understand – the alien life; which seemed to constantly invade Earth.
+UNIT and the Brigadier, would feature much more heavily – in Jon Pertwee’s era.